numerik11/ESP32-Irrigation-Control/README.md

 1.)
 7 Core irrigation wire to run from controller to solenoid box

 2.)
-6 MUST BE 12v DC Solenoid Valves (unless you run seperate AC12/24V power scource).
+6 Solenoids (optional) MUST BE 12v DC Solenoid Valves (unless you have seperate AC12/24V power scource).

+3.)
+KC868 6 Channel relay board with case.

 Wire all solenoid "COM" wires/grounds to power source ground.